Blockstream/liquid_multisig_issuance/3of5/README.md

 # Issue Liquid assets on multisig addresses
 In this example, we will show how to create assets on Liquid in two 2-of-2 multisig addresses (one for the assets and one for the reissuance tokens).

-## Install Liquid
+## Install Elements
-Download Liquid from the [GitHub Releases page](https://github.com/ElementsProject/elements/releases), version 0.17 is necessary to run the following scripts.
+Download Elements from the [GitHub Releases page](https://github.com/ElementsProject/elements/releases), the following scripts use Elements version 0.18.1.9.

 ## Create wallets and configure
-In order to configure your Liquid regtest and create the wallets you need to write a configuration file for the liquid instance.
+In order to configure your Elements regtest and create the wallets you need to write a configuration file for the Elements instance.
 ```
 chain=elementsregtest
 daemon=1